JeremiasRy/project-manager/README.md

 ## Notes to myself

-I didn't use enough generics on the backend which made a lot of the code repetitive. <br/>
+I didn't use enough generics on the backend which made a lot of the code repetitive.
+Attribute validation should have also been used to clean up the controllers <br/>
-Also my REST api knowledge wasn't on point when designing this so it doesn't fully commit on those guidelines
+Also my REST api knowledge wasn't on point when designing this so it doesn't fully commit on those guidelines.

 ## Getting it to run